top of page

 Access 4

 The seating bowl at Yale Field runs from shallow left field to shallow right field.
-The seating at the ballpark has a little something for everyone.
-Individual plastic stadium seats are located right behind home plate, with molded bucket seats at field level further down both lines.
+The seating at the ballpark consists of individual plastic stadium seats behind home plate, with molded bucket seats at field level further down both lines.
 Metal bleachers with backs make up the bulk of the seating.
-The last row in every section consists of original wooden seats from the stadium’s debut in 1928.
-A party deck is located down the right field line, which offers great views of the action.
+Standing room is available at the top of the seating bowl and on the party deck far down the right field line.
+Sadly, the old wooden seats that were original to the ballpark and comprised the last row of seating are no longer here, having been removed in recent years due to deterioration.

-There is a cramped, dark walkway beneath the stands.
-Luckily, since crowds at the typical Yale baseball game are sparse, they are not crowded.
+There is a cramped walkway beneath the stands.
+Luckily, since crowds at a typical Yale baseball game are sparse, it is not crowded.
 It is difficult to imagine how this concourse would handle a large crowd.
-Bathrooms are plentiful for the typical Bulldog crowd.
-Restrooms are painted pink for ladies, and blue for gentlemen.
+Bathrooms are well-maintained and clean, and more than large enough for a typical Bulldog crowd.
+Inclusive restrooms are even available for fans who need them.

 Return on Investment 5

 Admission to Bulldog baseball games is free, as is parking in the area surrounding the ballpark.
-Fans are able to bring in their own snacks to enjoy during the game, but concessions here are inexpensive should you need a little something to tide you over before heading downtown.
+Fans can bring in their own snacks to enjoy during the game, but concessions are inexpensive should you need a little something to tide you over before heading downtown.

-Yale Field has been the site of many historic games.
-In 1981 Future Major League stars Ron Darling (Yale) and Frank Viola (St. John’s) hooked up in a classic pitcher’s duel.
+Bush Field has been the site of many historic games.
+In 1981 Future Major League stars Ron Darling (Yale) and Frank Viola (St. John’s) hooked up in a classic pitcher’s duel that is considered by many to be the best college baseball game ever played.
 Darling threw a no-hitter for 11 innings before the winning run scored in the 1-0 final on a double steal in the 12th inning.
-In addition, Yale Field was a popular spot for Major League exhibitions during the 1930s and 1940s.

 Final Thoughts

 If planning a trip to New Haven, keep in mind that the college baseball season takes place largely in the months of March and April, when the weather in this part of the country can be fickle.
-Postponements, cancellations and even changes in venue happen regularly.
+Postponements, cancelations and schedule changes happen regularly.
 Be prepared to be flexible with your scheduling.

 Recent Posts